fragcolor-xyz/crdt-lite/README.md

 **Implementation Notes:**
 - `no_std` mode uses `hashbrown::HashMap`, which is the same underlying implementation that `std::collections::HashMap` uses (identical performance)
 - The `std` feature is enabled by default for backwards compatibility
+- The `alloc` feature is required for `no_std` environments and pulls in `hashbrown` only when needed
+- When using std (default), `hashbrown` is not compiled, reducing dependency bloat
 - Binary serialization uses `bincode` 2.0 which has full `no_std` support

 ## Quick Start